-The principles which form the basis of the relations of the Company with financial analysts, investment banks, and rating agencies are contained in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors, and Proxy Advisors and non-discrimination, transparency, truthfulness, trustworthiness of the information supplied.
-The Finance and Resource Division, through the Investor Relations Division, manages their requests for information and requests submitted by institutional or retail investors (in the case of retail investors, through the Office of the Shareholder).
-The Finance and Resource Division gives mandates to investment banks.
-The Development Division gives the appropriate advisory mandates to investment banks within the scope of its activities, in coordination with the Finance and Resource Division.
+The principles which form the basis of the relations of the Company with financial analysts, investment banks, and rating agencies are contained in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors and are transparency, non-discrimination, truthfulness, and trustworthiness of the information supplied.

+The Finance and Resources Division, through the Investor Relations and Communication Division, manages their requests for information and requests submitted by institutional or retail investors (in the case of retail investors, through the Office of the Shareholder).
+The Finance and Resources Division gives mandates to investment banks.
+The Corporate Development Division gives the appropriate advisory mandates to investment banks within the scope of its activities, in coordination with the Finance and Resources Division.

-The independence of financial analysts is protected by the Investor Relations Division, which ensures the objective, fair, and nondiscriminatory treatment thereof.
+The independence of financial analysts is protected by the Investor Relations and Communications Division, which ensures the objective, fair, and non-discriminatory treatment thereof.

-To actualise the principles of transparency and non-discrimination, always in strict compliance with regulations regarding the Securities Market, the Company has a number of communication channels:
+To actualise the principles of transparency and non-discrimination, always in strict compliance with regulations regarding the securities market, the Company has a number of communication channels:

-- Personalised assistance for analysts, investors, and rating agencies. - Publication of the information relating to quarterly results and other specific events, such as those relating to the submission of the Business Prospects or to corporate transactions. - E-mail through the corporate website (accionistas@iberdrola.com) and a toll-free line for shareholders (+34 900 100 019). - In-person and broadcasted presentations. - Release of announcements and news. - Visits to Company facilities.
+- Personalised assistance for analysts, investors and rating agencies. - Publication of the information relating to quarterly results and other specific events, such as those relating to the submission of the Business Prospects or to corporate transactions. - E-mail through the corporate website (accionistas@iberdrola.com) and a toll-free line for shareholders (+34 900 100 019). - In-person and broadcasted presentations. - Release of announcements and news.

+Visits to Company facilities.

-C.1.31 State whether the company changed its ext ernal auditor during the y ear.
-If so, please identify the incoming and outgo ing auditor:
+C.1.31 State whether the company changed its external auditor during the year.
+If so, please identify the incoming and outgoing auditor: